casl0x/movieBrowser/README.md

 # Movie Browser 📝

 ## About the Project :
-TodoApp is a application to lists all the things you have to do.
-Click here to test it → [📝](https://todoapp-orpin-two.vercel.app/).
+TodoApp is a application to lists all the movies.
+Click here to test it → [🍿](https://movie-browser-wine.vercel.app/).

 **Deploy with :** [Vercel](https://vercel.com/)